ALib C++ Library

 • This library gets deleted when deleting the CMake build folder (in the sample above named "debug" respectively "release").

-5.3 A Step-By-Step CMake Sample
+6.3 A Step-By-Step CMake Sample

 With using CMake, compiling and using ALib is very straight forward.
 This is because a set of easy to use CMake scripts is provided, of which one is to be included into the custom CMake script.

-The following demonstrates this step by step along the sample project found in folder
+The following demonstrates this step-by-step along the sample project found in folder

 ALIB_BASE_DIR/src/samples/alox